szerpa17/cross-sell-predictions/README.md

 * HTML
 * Bootstrap
 * CSS
-* Javascript
+* JavaScript

 ### Deployment
 * Heroku

 ## Data Exploration
 It is a large dataset with over 380,000 records, and only 12% of customers conveying interest in purchasing car insurance.
 Customer responses and specific attributes were compared.
-To view all visualizations created, please refer to the [Vizualization Notebook](eda_viz.ipynb).
+To view all visualizations created, please refer to the [Visualization Notebook](eda_viz.ipynb).

 ![Customer Response](images/response_bar.png)
 ![Response by Gender](images/gender_bar.png)